enpitsulin

 }

-Thus, we have basically completed the backend for TodoMVC.
-In the next part, we will use React + Jotai + some packages to complete the frontend of this application and the communication with the Rust backend.
-This part is quite simple, basically just basic React.
+Thus, we have basically completed the backend of TodoMVC.
+In the next part, we will use React + Jotai + some packages to complete the frontend of this application and the communication with the Rust backend~~ this part is quite simple, basically just basic React~~

 Building Desktop Applications with Tauri - A TodoMVC Example (Part 2)